 Now she feels she is learning what God was always trying to tell her.
 “Sometimes holding on to your old beliefs can be unhealthy, like thinking that you have to stay with a person who is abusive just because you have children together.”
 Deja feels strongly that she is meant to be a healer.
 Perhaps that means going into counseling or therapy.
 She’s not sure where this will lead her, but with her children as her “little motivators” and Saint John’s very supportive staff, she’s not in denial about her situation any more.
 She knows now that she needs to be in control of her situation and focus on taking care of herself and her kids first.

 Deja has recently been hired full time by Metro PCS and is slated to graduate from Saint John’s Employment Training Program in December.
 She will be singing “Could You” by Pink alongside her friend Tiara S., also a client at Saint John’s, at Party for Change on November 2!

-Creative Services and Communications Specialist
+By Mary Hastings, Creative Services and Communications Specialist